onurpolattimur/Microkernel-Operating-System-with-i8080/README.md

 ## Workflow

 - Kernel loads a process into specific memory location.
-The memory location of each process is shown in the excel file “Memory Management.xsl”.
+The memory location of each process is shown in the excel file “**Memory Management.xsl**”.
 In order to do so it uses a system call which is written in C++.

 - The kernel keeps all the necessary information of a process in the Process Table.